 Social Anxiety Disorder

-Many people suffer from fears related to being in the spotlight, fear of being evaluated negatively, or even mildly scrutinized.
-It makes sense to get help if your social anxiety is stopping you from doing the things that you want to do.
-Finding the right Philadelphia anxiety treatment for your social phobia will provide you with the means to begin to fight this bully, move toward your potential, and get on the path to achieving what you value in this life.
+Many people experience from of being in the spotlight, begin evaluated negatively, or even being mildly scrutinized by others.
+These experiences are common and natural.
+It makes sense to get help, however, if your social anxiety is stopping you from doing the things that you want to do.
+Finding the right treatment for your social anxiety will provide you with the means to begin to combat your anxiety, move toward your potential, and get on the path to achieving what you value in this life.

 Treatment for Social Anxiety Disorder

-Once you are coping better with your distorted thinking and managing your emotional reasoning you will begin learning that meeting new people can lead to new experiences, new activities, and less social struggles.
-You will become more comfortable and confident when you network with others.
-Let’s face it, even if it’s not job-related, almost all of the conversations we have are a form of networking.
-We are social creatures and we all thrive better when we have human contact, even if we suffer from a fear of being criticized or rejected.
+Once you begin coping better with your distorted thinking and learn to manage your emotional reasoning, you will begin to see how meeting new people can lead to new experiences, more activities, and fewer social struggles.
+You will become more comfortable and confident when you network with others—and, let’s face it, almost all of the conversations we have are a form of networking whether they’re job-related or not.
+We are all social creatures to one degree or another, and we all thrive when we have rewarding human contact, even if we fear criticism or rejection.
+Your goal is to learn more about the nature of your anxiety, your mind, and your bodily reactions.
+You have been trying to avoid anxiety but, frankly, that makes it even worse.
+Instead, we learn to distinguish real and immediate danger from the danger our distorted thinking has produced.

 There are going to be instances that produce anxiety as you live your life.
-Anxiety is designed to produce a kind of discomfort that motivates us to action.
-It is related to danger.
-Social anxiety disorder in effect causes you to over-appraise danger and more than likely that has become a habit.
-But in order to lead a happy life, we can’t avoid all social situations that come our way.
-As you have experienced, social anxiety plays a large role in impeding your growth and potential as time goes on.
-Therefore, it is best to tackle and overcome this obstacle now.
+Anxiety serves an important physiological purpose, producing a kind of discomfort that motivates us to action.
+Without anxiety, we might step out in front of a bus without realizing the danger that poses.
+Social anxiety disorder, however, causes you to over-appraise danger, eventually developing that evaluation into a habit of overabundant anxiety.
+But in order to lead a happy life, we can’t avoid all of the social situations that come our way; we have to tackle and overcome the obstacle of social anxiety.

 Consult an Expert

-Philadelphia cognitive behavioral therapy will help you get improve.
-I’m here to help.
-I look forward to helping you get on with the experience of living a life you value.
+I’m here to help, and I look forward to helping you get on with the experience of living a life you value.
+Get in touch with me at 610-517-3127 for a consultation.